SrilalithaN/Patient-Appointment-BookingSystem/README.md

 - Once you make an appointment you will be redicrected to a user page with appointment details
 - To logout you can click the logout button.

-Warning: New data is stored on Heroku for an indeterminate period of time.
-At least once a day the dynos will be restarted and any new data included new users might be wiped out.

 ## Contributing